DanChaltiel/crosstable/tests/testthat/_snaps/effects.md

     Output
       Effect part 2 - by=vs
     Code
-      crosstable(mtcars3, -model, by = any_of(.x), effect = T, effect_args = args)$effect %>% table %>%
+      crosstable(mtcars3, -model, by = any_of(.x), effect = T, effect_args = e_args)$effect %>% table %>%
         as.data.frame()
     Condition
       Warning:
-      An *error* occured when calculating crosstable effects (glm-log):
+      An error occured when calculating crosstable effects (glm-log): i "no valid set of coefficients has been found: please supply starting values"
-        'no valid set of coefficients has been found: please supply starting values' You might want to check for complete separation or extreme outliers.
+      * You might want to check for complete separation or extreme outliers.
-      Applying `forcats::fct_rev()` to some columns might help too.
+      * Applying `forcats::fct_rev()` to some columns might help too.
+    Message
+      Error (glm-log: "no valid set of coefficients has been found: please supply starting values")
+    Condition
       Warning:
-      An *error* occured when calculating crosstable effects (glm-log):
+      An error occured when calculating crosstable effects (glm-log): i "no valid set of coefficients has been found: please supply starting values"
-        'no valid set of coefficients has been found: please supply starting values' You might want to check for complete separation or extreme outliers.
+      * You might want to check for complete separation or extreme outliers.
-      Applying `forcats::fct_rev()` to some columns might help too.
+      * Applying `forcats::fct_rev()` to some columns might help too.
+    Message
+      Error (glm-log: "no valid set of coefficients has been found: please supply starting values")
+    Condition
       Warning:
-      An *error* occured when calculating crosstable effects (glm-log):
+      An error occured when calculating crosstable effects (glm-log): i "no valid set of coefficients has been found: please supply starting values"
-        'no valid set of coefficients has been found: please supply starting values' You might want to check for complete separation or extreme outliers.
+      * You might want to check for complete separation or extreme outliers.
-      Applying `forcats::fct_rev()` to some columns might help too.
+      * Applying `forcats::fct_rev()` to some columns might help too.
+    Message
+      Error (glm-log: "no valid set of coefficients has been found: please supply starting values")
+    Condition
       Warning:
-      An *error* occured when calculating crosstable effects (glm-log):
+      An error occured when calculating crosstable effects (glm-log): i "no valid set of coefficients has been found: please supply starting values"
-        'no valid set of coefficients has been found: please supply starting values' You might want to check for complete separation or extreme outliers.
+      * You might want to check for complete separation or extreme outliers.
-      Applying `forcats::fct_rev()` to some columns might help too.
+      * Applying `forcats::fct_rev()` to some columns might help too.
+    Message
+      Error (glm-log: "no valid set of coefficients has been found: please supply starting values")
+    Condition
       Warning:
-      Cannot calculate crosstable effects for variables 'cyl3', 'dummy', 'dummy_na', 'dummy_na2', and 'dummy2'
+      Cannot calculate crosstable effects for variables `cyl3`, `dummy`, `dummy_na`, `dummy_na2`, and `dummy2`
     Output
                                                                                                                          .
       1                 Difference in means (bootstrap CI), ref='straight'\nvshaped minus straight: -0.54 [-0.97 to -0.11]